 What does my employer have to do?

-Employers have very different approaches to flexible working and you may find that your employer goes above and beyond the law to meet your request.
-Offering flexible working has benefits for employers too, it can make their business a more attractive place to work and they get to keep skilled staff and save on recruitment costs.
+Different employers have different approaches to flexible working, but more are starting to understand the benefits.
+It can make their business a more attractive place to work and help them to keep skilled staff and save on recruitment costs.

 What if I’m not happy with my employer’s decision?